roryprimrose/roryprimrose.github.io/_posts/2010-01-15-filtering-items-in-the-msf-20.md

 This was actually easy to implement and is done in two parts.

 The first part is that the provider notifies any interested parties of changes found using a custom event raised in GetChangeBatch.

- {% highlight csharp linenos %}public override ChangeBatch GetChangeBatch( UInt32 batchSize, SyncKnowledge destinationKnowledge, out Object changeDataRetriever) { ChangeBatch batch = Metadata.GetChangeBatch(batchSize, destinationKnowledge); IList changes = new List(batch.Count()); ItemDataRetriever retriever = new ItemDataRetriever(Metadata); foreach (ItemChange change in batch) { changes.Add(retriever.LoadFromSyncId(change.ItemId)); } OnChangesFound( new ChangesFoundEventArgs { Changes = changes, ReplicaId = ReplicaId.GetGuidId() }); changeDataRetriever = retriever; return batch; }{% endhighlight %}
+{% highlight csharp linenos %}
+public override ChangeBatch GetChangeBatch(
+    UInt32 batchSize, SyncKnowledge destinationKnowledge, out Object changeDataRetriever) {
+    ChangeBatch batch = Metadata.GetChangeBatch(batchSize, destinationKnowledge);

+    IList changes = new List(batch.Count());
+    ItemDataRetriever retriever = new ItemDataRetriever(Metadata);

+    foreach (ItemChange change in batch)
+    {
+        changes.Add(retriever.LoadFromSyncId(change.ItemId));
+    }

+    OnChangesFound(
+        new ChangesFoundEventArgs
+        {
+            Changes = changes,
+            ReplicaId = ReplicaId.GetGuidId()
+        });

+    changeDataRetriever = retriever;

+    return batch;
+}
+{% endhighlight %}

 The second part is that the ProcessChangeBatch simply ignores any changes when in preview mode.

- {% highlight csharp linenos %}public override void ProcessChangeBatch( ConflictResolutionPolicy resolutionPolicy, ChangeBatch sourceChanges, Object changeDataRetriever, SyncCallbacks syncCallbacks, SyncSessionStatistics sessionStatistics) { if (IsPreview) { return; } // Use a NotifyingChangeApplier object to process the changes. // This object is passed as the INotifyingChangeApplierTarget // object that will be called to apply changes to the item store.
-NotifyingChangeApplier changeApplier = new NotifyingChangeApplier(IdFormats); INotifyingChangeApplierTarget2 applier = new ItemDataChangeApplier(this, Metadata, Filter); changeApplier.ApplyChanges( resolutionPolicy, Configuration.CollisionConflictResolutionPolicy, sourceChanges, (IChangeDataRetriever)changeDataRetriever, Metadata.GetKnowledge(), Metadata.GetForgottenKnowledge(), applier, null, SessionContext, syncCallbacks); }{% endhighlight %}
+{% highlight csharp linenos %}
+public override void ProcessChangeBatch(
+    ConflictResolutionPolicy resolutionPolicy,
+    ChangeBatch sourceChanges,
+    Object changeDataRetriever,
+    SyncCallbacks syncCallbacks,
+    SyncSessionStatistics sessionStatistics)
+{
+    if (IsPreview)
+    {
+        return;
+    }

+    // Use a NotifyingChangeApplier object to process the changes.
+    // This object is passed as the INotifyingChangeApplierTarget
+    // object that will be called to apply changes to the item store.
+    NotifyingChangeApplier changeApplier = new NotifyingChangeApplier(IdFormats);
+    INotifyingChangeApplierTarget2 applier = new ItemDataChangeApplier(this, Metadata, Filter);

+    changeApplier.ApplyChanges(
+        resolutionPolicy,
+        Configuration.CollisionConflictResolutionPolicy,
+        sourceChanges,
+        (IChangeDataRetriever)changeDataRetriever,
+        Metadata.GetKnowledge(),
+        Metadata.GetForgottenKnowledge(),
+        applier,
+        null,
+        SessionContext,
+        syncCallbacks);
+}
+{% endhighlight %}

 This example is a little simplistic in that the event does not indicate what action is going to be taken for each item but that should be easily implemented down the track.